6 Months From Today

 What Date Is 6 Months From Today?

-6 months from today, Sunday, May 31, 2026, is Tuesday, December 1, 2026.
-That works out to 184 days, of which 131 are weekdays (Monday–Friday) and 53 are weekend days.
-Today is in spring and the target date December 1, 2026 falls in winter — the calculation crosses at least one season change.
+6 months from today, Saturday, August 22, 2026, is Monday, February 22, 2027.
+That works out to 184 days, of which 130 are weekdays (Monday–Friday) and 54 are weekend days.
+Today is in summer and the target date February 22, 2027 falls in winter — the calculation crosses at least one season change.

 Six months ahead is exactly half a year — a milestone significant enough to anchor everything from semi-annual financial reviews to vehicle service intervals to dental check-ups.
 A 6-month horizon equals approximately 182 days, 26 weeks, or two full quarters.
 It is one of the most common planning horizons in both personal and professional life.